Executes a program with artificial data to check for errors, anomalies, or non-functional issues. Dynamic V&V.

 Partition Testing

-Inputs are grouped into equivalence partitions.
-Test cases are picked from each group.
+Inputs are grouped into equivalence partitions (sets of inputs the program treats identically).
+Test cases are selected from each partition.
+1 representative per partition is sufficient.

 Stages of Testing